Mackenzie King Memorial Scholarships

 - Note: Reference letters must include the author's original signature (in ink) and should be on official letterhead and in sealed envelope.

-- Note: Applicants should provide transcripts of all undergraduate and graduate studies, including studies that did not lead to a degree.
+- Applicants should provide transcripts of all undergraduate and graduate studies, including studies that did not lead to a degree.

 A complete application package must be received by the Faculty of Graduate and Postdoctoral Studies (UBC Vancouver) by 4:00pm on Wednesday, 1 February 2017.
 Incomplete applications will not be considered.